The message behind Putin’s camouflage-clad claim of victory in a key Ukrainian city

 The Kremlin said Putin was informed of the victory during a visit to a “command post” on Sunday, although both were only publicized late on Monday, on the eve of the Russian leader’s meeting with key aides to US President Donald Trump.

-Trump’s special envoy Steve Witkoff, accompanied by Trump’s son-in-law Jared Kushner, was set to meet Putin later on Tuesday – the latest instalment of a diplomatic whirlwind by the US aimed at ending the war in Ukraine.
+Trump’s special envoy Steve Witkoff, accompanied by Trump’s son-in-law Jared Kushner, met Putin on Tuesday – the latest instalment of a diplomatic whirlwind by the US aimed at ending the war in Ukraine.

+The five hours of talks failed to yield a breakthrough, according to the Russian foreign policy adviser and Putin aide Yuri Ushakov, who said the talks were “very useful, constructive, and highly substantive” but a “compromise option was not found.”

-Putin has indicated he has no interest in finding compromises.
-He reiterated his maximalist demands that Ukraine limits the size of its army, gives up some of its territory, and is banned from joining NATO.
+This came as no surprise to Kremlin watchers.
+Putin has indicated ahead of the time that he has no interest in finding compromise, reiterating his maximalist demands that Ukraine limits the size of its army, gives up some of its territory, and is banned from joining NATO.

-The proposal Witkoff is bringing to Putin has not been made public, but Ukraine has made it clear it cannot accept any peace plan that would encroach on its sovereignty along the lines of Moscow’s demands.
+The proposal Witkoff presented to Putin has not been made public, but Ukraine has made it clear it cannot accept any peace plan that would encroach on its sovereignty along the lines of Moscow’s demands.

 The power of theatrics